changehome717/ReManNet/README.md

 This is the official code of 'ReManNet: A Riemannian Manifold Network for Monocular 3D Lane Detection', which has been accepted by cvpr 2026.

-The code will come up soon because the author is busy with many many deadlines now！
+The code will come up later as the author is busy with other works now！